SzymonNowakowski/DMRnet/README.md

       curve of a prediction error plus one standard deviation.
 In v.
 0.3.0 it is now available in `predict` for inference, use it by passing `md="df.1se"` instead of the default `md="df.min"`.

-   Throughout the experiments, the models were also created both in DMRnet and in GLAMER with a regular GIC criterion, availavble in v.
-0.2.0 for DMRnet and in v.0.3.0 both for DMRnet and for GLAMER.
+   Throughout the experiments, the models were also selected with a regular GIC criterion, both in DMRnet and in GLAMER.
+The GIC criterion was available in v.
+0.2.0 for DMRnet and in v.
+0.3.0 both for DMRnet and for GLAMER.

    The above possibilities give rise to many combinations of which 4 were selected for the final consideration:
    - `cv+sd.GLAMER` - GLAMER run with `cv+sd`.